microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 ### Prompt to Meta-Agent

 - Instructions: Generate novel code with name and thought of the new system
-- Output and formatting requirements: Must be JSON, with `thought`, `name`, `code` (with the `forward` function)
+- Output and formatting requirements: Must be JSON, with `thought`, `name`, `code` (which must be written inside a `forward` function)
 - Examples of how to use or not use the AutoGen-Core API
     - Wrong ways to use the AutoGen-Core API
     - Correct ways to use the AutoGen-Core API
 - Historical context (archive) of previous Agent Systems.
 - Documentation from official AutoGen website.
-Currently only parsing .md and .ipynb files from the [core-concepts](https://microsoft.github.io/autogen/dev/user-guide/core-user-guide/core-concepts/index.html) and [framework](https://microsoft.github.io/autogen/dev/user-guide/core-user-guide/framework/index.html) sections
+Currently only parsing `.md` and `.ipynb` files from the [core-concepts](https://microsoft.github.io/autogen/dev/user-guide/core-user-guide/core-concepts/index.html) and [framework](https://microsoft.github.io/autogen/dev/user-guide/core-user-guide/framework/index.html) sections.

 ### Meta-Agent does 5 iterations of LLM calls to create and edit code

-- The original prompt contains all the instructions (generate novel code with name and thought of the new system), output and formatting requirements, examples of how to use or not use the API, and historical context (archive) of previous Agent Systems.
+- The initial prompt to the meta-agent contains all the instructions (generate novel code with name and thought of the new system), output and formatting requirements, examples of how to use or not use the API, and historical context (archive) of previous Agent Systems.
 - 4 rounds of reflection:
     - Round 1 to reflect on interestingness, implementation mistakes, and improvement
-    - Round 2 to revise based on the tips from the Wrong Implementation section in the original prompt
+    - Round 2 to revise based on the tips from the "Wrong Implementation" section in the original prompt
-    - Round 3 to revise based on the tips of Correct Implementation
+    - Round 3 to revise based on the tips from the "Correct Implementation" section in the original prompt
     - Round 4 to revise based on the tips from the official API documentation

 ### Meta-Agent will try again fresh if it encounters (code compilation) errors when trying to execute